experiencing brexit as an immigrant

 This phenomenon wasn't spawned by the referendum nor will it wither away now that it's over.
 The Leave campaign was merely the latest manifestation of a nativist agenda that has long dominated British politics: one of Theresa May's 'Go Home' vans, Tory immigration caps, of divided families pulled apart by minimum income requirements for spousal visas, of people threatened with deportation for the transgression of earning less than £35,000 a year.
 Every single vote for Leave empowered that agenda's callous insularity.
 In practice, if not in intention, it was a vote against every single person who wasn't born on British shores, and I really don't give a shit about their intentions.

-I realise that Brexit is a layered issue, one that had as much to do with political and economic alienation for some people as it did with immigration.
+I realize that Brexit is a layered issue, one that had as much to do with political and economic alienation for some people as it did with immigration.
 But while the Leave voters that I once called friends may have intended to strike out against against unelected EU technocrats or lodge a protest vote against the establishment, in practice they have compromised the lives and futures of everyone that doesn't have "indefinite leave to remain" stamped in their passport.
 Their votes have already made Britain less hospitable for immigrants, and with time it will become even less accessible.
-Yet this isn't just about abstract principles, for me, it's about very real consequences: there is already talk of EU "expansion fatigue", with Johannes Hahn, head of enlargement negotiations, claiming that "all the current candidate countries are fully aware that they won't become members in this decade".
-Serbia, the country of my birth is one of those candidate countries, and it is my friends and family that will have their lives hamstrung, in part, by everyone that voted out.
+Yet this isn't just about abstract principles.
+For me, it's about very real consequences: there is already talk of EU "expansion fatigue," with Johannes Hahn, head of enlargement negotiations, claiming that "all the current candidate countries are fully aware that they won't become members in this decade."
+Serbia, the country of my birth, is one of those candidate countries.
+It is my friends and family that will have their lives hamstrung, in part, by everyone that voted out.
 No, this isn't merely a political or a personal issue, it's an existential one that, for me, leaves no room for reconciliation.

 Just as I see them as a barrier to my own betterment, they see me and others like me as a threat to their birthright.

 A month has passed since referendum day.
 My initial feelings of shock and rage have subsided, inevitably withered by the passage of time, but I feel no regret for amputating all of my former, Leave-voting friends out of my life.
 Because this isn't just about Brexit or its quantifiable human cost, it's about the inherent nature of politics.
-It's said that you shouldn't talk about religion or politics in polite company because it could lead to an argument, but I struggle to think of an adage I disagree with more and whoever first voiced that opinion must have been what Bertolt Brecht would call "politically illiterate".
+It's said that you shouldn't talk about religion or politics in polite company because it could lead to an argument, but I struggle to think of an adage I disagree with more.
+Whoever first voiced that opinion must have been what Bertolt Brecht would call "politically illiterate."

 Text Aleks Eror